Events represent changes or actions that occur within objects. For example,

 MATLAB® classes define a process that communicates the occurrence of events to other objects that need to respond to the events.
 The event model works this way:

 A handle class declares a name used to represent an event.
-Naming Events
+Name Events

-After creating an instance of the event-declaring class, you can attach listener objects to it.
-Ways to Create Listeners
+After creating an object of the event-declaring class, attach listener to that object.
+Control Listener Lifecycle

 Listeners execute a callback function when notified that the event has occurred.
-Defining Listener Callback Functions
+Specify Listener Callbacks

 You can bind listeners to the lifecycle of the object that defines the event, or limit listeners to the existence and scope of the listener object.
-Ways to Create Listeners
+Control Listener Lifecycle

 The following diagram illustrates the event model.